310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 {% endbubble %}

 {% bubble Midori %}
-Urghh… I really wanted to run away back then, though… They were terrifying…
+Ughh… I really wanted to run away back then, though… They were terrifying…

 Even I think I managed that way too well… I don’t typically have that much guts in me… Maybe I experienced that thing where you get tremendous courage at any sign of danger…?
 {% endbubble %}